theonlymartyr/SWGOH-Guild-Bot/README.md

 3. For Discord Platform I used [This Example](https://github.com/DSharpPlus/Example-Bots/tree/master/DSPlus.Examples.CSharp.Ex03) by [Emzi0767](https://github.com/Emzi0767) to get started.

 4. You will need to create a Discord app and get a token to put in the config.json to run this as well: [Here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) is a good walkthrough on that

-It will pull a player's roster and check against star requirements for the event.
-If the player has the character, it will show character details instead.

-Possible future plans to add the ability to give gear level recommendations on an individual use.
-This could be tricky.

-Future plans to add the ability to see how the entire guild sits in relation to the event requirements, showing:

-	--If guildmates have the given character, show star level and power level --If guildmates do not have the character, display needed character stats (this may be difficult for characters like padme where there is a larger faction able to be used)